GyverLibs/EncButton/README_EN.md

 Online symulation is available [here] (https://wokwi.com/projects/373591584298469377)

-#### Encoder Processing
+####processing encoder
-- "Fast" turn is considered to be a turn,cranberries in less than configured timout from the previous turn
+- "Fast" turn is considered a turn committed less than tuned timaut from the previous turn
 - the turns processed in interruption become active (cause events) after calling `tick ()`
 - Access to the encoder’s counter `Counter` is a public variable of the class, you can do anything with it:
 `` `CPP